m0ru/bak/02_problemdescription.md

   ]
 ```

-However, as JSON-LD also constitutes valid JSON/JS-object-literal-syntax, it was the natural choice for using it in the JS-based client-application and was already being used in the existing code-base.
+However, as JSON-LD also constitutes valid JSON/JS-object-literal-syntax, it is the natural choice for using it in the JS-based client-application and was already being used in the existing code-base.

 ## WoN-Owner-Application {#won-owner-application

 ### Interaction Design {#interaction-design}

 Among the three services that play roles in the web of needs --
-matchers, nodes and owner-applications -- the work I did has its focus
+matchers, nodes and owner-applications -- the work at hand has its focus
 on the latter of these.
-It provides people a way to interact with the
+It provides people with a way to interact with the
 other services in a similar way to how an email-client allows interacting
 with email-servers.
 Through it, people can: